mynk-tmr/notes/Printed/Javascript.md

 **Async/Await**
 * simplify the process of working with chained promises
-* `async` function returns a *new Promise* that will resolve to function's *actual return* value or rejected with an exception uncaught.
+* `async` function returns a *new Promise* that will resolve to function's *actual return* value or rejected with an uncaught exception.
 * they can have `await <promise>` expressions that suspend function execution until promise settles
 * Benefits
 	* `try/catch` support ; sync like async code